-I had no federal tax withheld from my pay.
-Why would my employer not take federal withholding taxes out of my paycheck?
+Why was no federal income tax withheld from my paycheck?
+Why would my employer do that?

-- If you are considered an independent contractor there would be no federal tax withheld from your pay.
+- If you’re considered an independent contractor, there would be no federal tax withheld from your pay.
 In fact, your employer would not withhold any tax at all.
 If this is the case:

 - You probably received a Form 1099-MISC instead of a W-2 to report your wages.
 No Medicare or Social Security would have been withheld either.

 - You’ll need to file a Schedule C to report the income and any expenses related to that income.

 - You’ll also need to file a Schedule SE to report and pay your Medicare and Social Security tax.

 - Want to avoid tax-time surprises?
 Get ahead of your independent contractor tax obligations and check out our Filing Guide to Gig Worker Taxes.